Buy candy you don’t like.

 Think outside the candy box.

-"On Halloween night, trick or treaters love non-food goodies, too," recommends Pritikin dietitian and educator Kimberly Gomer, MS, RD.
+“On Halloween night, trick or treaters love non-food goodies, too,” recommends Pritikin’s Director of Nutrition, Kimberly Gomer, MS, RD.

-Look in the party aisle of your favorite discount or dollar store for treats like glow stick necklaces (your little neighborhood princesses will love you!), spider rings, stickers, decorative pencils, stamps, notepads, erasers, balloons, play tattoos, game cards, and more.
+Look in the party aisle of your favorite dollar store for treats like glow stick necklaces, spider rings, stickers, decorative pencils, stamps, notepads, erasers, balloons, play tattoos, game cards, and more.

 Better yet, buy treats that encourage kids to be physically active, like little bouncy balls, Frisbees, jump ropes, hacky sacks, and sidewalk chalk for drawing hopscotch or foursquare games.